Z0RIK/bitcoinMiner/Readme.md

 3. bitsToTarget function that converts a short target representation to the full target.

 ## Command line arguments for hashing strings
-Usage: bitcoinMiner [OPTIONS]
+Usage: bitcoinMiner [Options]

   Options:
-    sha256 <input>     Compute the SHA256 hash of the input string.
+    1. sha256 <input>     Compute the SHA256 hash of the input string.
-    sha256hex <input>  Compute the SHA256 hash of the input hex string.
+    2. sha256hex <input>  Compute the SHA256 hash of the input hex string.
-    help               Print help message.
+    3. help               Print help message.